ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - that the client gossips;

-- that the client been using CT at least until the time that the timestamp and the tree size indicate;
+- that the client has been using CT at least until the time that the timestamp and the tree size indicate;

 - that the client is talking, possibly indirectly, to the log